 1-2 raw egg yolks (from pastured hens)

-Raw beef liver* – 1 tablespoon, finely chopped
+Raw beef liver* – about 1-2 teaspoons, finely chopped

 *Important to source raw liver from organically-raised, grass-fed cows, and always freeze it for at least 14 days before eating it raw.

 1. Add all ingredients except the egg yolks into a blender (I use a hand-held blender).
 Blend until smooth.